Japan prosecutors file new allegation against Nissan's Ghosn

 TOKYO (AP) - Japanese prosecutors added a new allegation of breach of trust against Nissan's former chairman Carlos Ghosn on Friday, dashing his hopes for posting bail.

-The fresh allegations were filed a day after a court rejected prosecutors' request for a longer detention of Ghosn and Kelly.
+The fresh allegations related to breach of trust were filed a day after a court rejected prosecutors' request for a longer detention of Ghosn and Kelly.
 Their lawyers were hoping they could get them released on bail as early as Friday.

-The maximum penalty for violating the financial law is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
+The maximum penalty for violating the financial act is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
+Breach of trust also carries a similar maximum penalty.
 The conviction rate in Japan is more than 99 percent for any crime.

-The scandal also raised concerns over the Japanese automaker and the future of its alliance with Renault SA of France.
+The scandal has also raised concerns over the financial health of the Japanese automaker and the future of its alliance with Renault SA of France.

 Ghosn's downfall is seen by some as a maneuver by others at Nissan to gain power in the alliance.